Adoptive families are formed under a lot of different situations. Each is unique.

 And, still, other parents are not ready to raise a child.
-Acknowledging this (and putting the needs of the child first) takes courage and selflessness.
+Acknowledging this (and putting the needs of the child first) takes courage.
 Parents decide to place their babies or children for adoption for many reasons.
 We do not believe a mother should be shamed into making an adoption plan; it should be her choice whether or not to parent.
 (But PLEASE relinquish your baby safely.
 In Ohio and other states, birth parents are protected under Safe Haven law.)

 We have been blessed through getting to know many families (some who chose to parent and others who chose an adoption plan).
 We respect both.
 As an adoptive family, we try to honor our child’s original family in their lifebooks and when we talk about them; you can read more about us here.

 The most important thing I learned from my adoption search is, if a parent can love more than one child, then a child can love more than one parent.